Generalized Eigenspaces and Pseudospectra of Nonnormal and Defective Matrix-Valued Dynamical Systems

-where $(t+1) \mid n$ (resp. $(t+1) \nmid n$) means that $n$ is divisible (resp. indivisible) by $t+1$.
 (See Proposition \ref{thm:k0} in Section \ref{sec:generalES}.)
 The degree of nonnormality is the highest value at the beginning; $k_0(1) =n/2$ if $n$ is even and $k_0(1)=(n+1)/2$ if $n$ is odd.
 The defectivity of $\lambda_0$ is then decreasing stepwise in time.
 We put $k_0(T)=1$ by convention.
 See Fig.\ref{fig:relax}

 \item{(iv)} At each time $t=1,2, \dots, T-1$, by a similarity transformation, $S^{(b)}(t, \delta J)$ is reduced to the following form,

 where the Jordan canonical form $\J(t)$ is decomposed into $t$-ple Jordan blocks as